rails/rails/guides/source/routing.md

 ### Static Segments

-You can specify static segments when creating a route:
+You can specify static segments when creating a route by not prepending a colon to a fragment:

 ```ruby
 get ':controller/:action/:id/with_user/:user_id'